rtek1000/CPlusPlus_Prototype_Generator/Python/Readme.md

 - - Function prototypes with multiple lines are supported

+- - Prototypes already present in the code are not listed

 - - The function must be aligned in the first column
 - - - Use automatic indentation before generating the prototypes:
 - - - - VScode auto indent shortcut: Control + Shift + I